platformsh/platformsh-docs/docs/src/dedicated/architecture/options.md

 ## Additional application servers

 For especially high-traffic sites we can also add additional application-only servers.
-These servers will contain just the application code; data storage services (SQL, Solr, Redis, etc.) are limited to the standard three.
+These servers contain just the application code; data storage services (such as SQL, Solr, Redis) are limited to the standard three.
 The cluster begins to look more like a standard N-Tier architecture at this point, with a horizontal line of web application servers in front of a 3 node (N+1) cluster of Galera database servers.

 Speak to your sales representative about the costs associated with adding additional application servers.